 How Businesses Are Being Breached

-According to recent research, the highest ranked cloud threats are misconfiguration, unauthorized access, insecure interfaces and account hijacking.
+According to recent research, the top security-related cloud threats are misconfiguration, data exposed by users, account compromise, and vulnerability exploits.

 This data is supported by a further report, which also found misconfiguration to be the top cloud security threat, followed by lack of visibility into access settings and activities, and identity and access management (IA) permissions errors.

-It comes as little surprise that account access and misconfiguration rank so highly; Verizon’s latest DBIR reports hacking and misconfiguration errors as being the most common sources of data breaches respectively.
+It comes as little surprise that account access and misconfiguration rank so highly; Verizon’s latest DBIR reports hacking and misconfiguration errors as being among the most common sources of all data breaches, with error being responsible for 13% of breaches, and the human element being involved in 82%.

 But what do those attacks look like?